robmckinnon/live_view_demo/README.md

 # Phrenzy Instructions

-Fork this repo and start build an application!
-See [Phoenix Phrenzy](https://phoenixphrenzy.com) for details.

 Note: for development, you'll need Elixir, Erlang and Node.js.
 If you use the [asdf version manager](https://github.com/asdf-vm/asdf) and install the [relevant plugins](https://asdf-vm.com/#/plugins-all?id=plugin-list), you can install the versions specified in `.tool-versions` with `asdf install`.